DFE-Digital/claim-additional-payments-for-teaching/docs/developer-onboarding.md

    https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview.
 2. Confirm that it says “DfE Platform Identity” – if not, use the “switch directory” button.
-3. In Groups, search for “s118-teacherpaymentservice-Delivery Team USR”.
+3. In Groups, search for “s189 SRTL delivery team”.
 4. Add the new person.